 Do you run a blog in WordPress?
-If yes, then of course you hope to get as much subscribers as possible.
-Once you’ve collected subscribers, it would be great to notify them on new content publishing and keep them updated.
-Keeping your readers up to date is great because it allows them receive current news instantly after being published on your web-page.
+If yes, then, of course, you hope to get as many subscribers as possible.
+Once you’ve collected subscribers, it would be great to notify them of new content publishing and keep them updated.
+Keeping your readers up to date is great because it allows them to receive current news instantly after being published on your web page.

-Web push notifications are a cool way to instantly notify a user on post publish or post update.
-This encourages them to go to your web-page and stay there to review new content.
+Web push notifications are a cool way to instantly notify a user on post publish or post-update.
+This encourages them to go to your web page and stay there to review the new content.

 So how to enable web push notifications in WordPress?

-For my purpose I will use OneSignal free service which allows to easily set up such type of messages on any WP website.
+For my purpose, I will use OneSignal free service which allows to easily set up such types of messages on any WP website.

-First of all, you need to register or login into your account at OneSignal to start using it for your purpose.
-The service allows to login through different resources including Facebook, Github and Google.
+First of all, you need to register or log in to your account at OneSignal to start using it for your purpose.
+The service allows you to log in through different resources including Facebook, Github, and Google.